carloseduardoweb/Apachange/README.md

 #Usage

-Pass arguement -c to set Current Directory as Apache Root
+Pass argument -c to set Current Directory as Apache Root

     $ apachange -c

+Pass argument -r to Restore default (previous) Apache Root settings

+    $ apachange -r

-Passing no arguement will result in the script asking for path to set the root
+Passing no argument will result in the script asking for path to set the root

     $ apachange   //This will ask for path